V-Mulich/project_medical_center_data_analytics/README.md

 **Conclusions on the First Hypothesis - not rejected:** \
 The average bill in 2022 was 1195 rubles, which is 4.9% higher than in 2021 (1139 rubles).
-The average cost of the service increased by 5.37%, which was lower than the inflation rate (11.94%).
+The average cost of the service increased by 5.37%, which was lower than the inflation rate (11.94%) in Russia in 2022.
 Thus, the cost of services in 2022 became higher but remained more affordable for clients.

 **Conclusions on the Second Hypothesis - rejected:** \
 The graph and correlation calculation did not reveal a relationship between age and the cost of services.